Serianth/Asteroids/README.md

-Following along with the bitdotdev guide to building asteroids with python and pygame
+Following along with the bootdotdev guide to building asteroids with python and pygame